bigfanjs/react-menu/README.md

-# This is menu application example which uses react-motion.
+# This is menu application example using react-motion.

 You can see it running:
 https://bigfanjs.github.io/react-menu/